dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 syntactically overlap other kinds of patterns.
 We avoid ambiguity while supporting terse forms of the most common constant expressions like so:

-*   Simple "primitive" literals like Booleans and numbers are valid patterns since they aren't ambiguous.
+*   Simple "primitive" literals like booleans and numbers are valid patterns since they aren't ambiguous.
 We also allow unary `-` expressions on numeric literals since users think of `-2` as a single literal and not the literal `2` with a unary `-` applied to it (which is how the language